The problem is that writing any book is a challenge even for professional writers. Writing a good book is very hard.

 The Jargon-Filled Cream Puff

 - How a ghost can help.
-An experienced ghostwriter will strip away your jargon so that you are going out with substance that no one has heard before.
-What if there’s not enough there?
-Then maybe it’s not time yet.
+An experienced ghostwriter will strip away your jargon to find the substance that no one has heard before.
+What if there’s not enough there there?
+Then maybe it’s not time yet to write a book.
 Or maybe this is where the work begins.
 The ghost can help find the research and ask questions that will spark new and deeper thinking.
 The process is a journey.

 Crossing the chasm from expert to thought leader will require you bring your courage with you.
 You will also need passion for your subject and for teaching and drawing out the passions of others.
-In most cases, I find that the urge is a generous and full-spirited expression of our humanity.
+In most cases, we find that the urge to write is a generous and full-spirited expression of our humanity.
 That’s why we love what we do.